Carmichael Pedestrian Accident Lawyer

 - Facial lacerations and eye damage

 Lawyer Adheres to No Legal Fee If No Recovery Policy

 Getting hit by a vehicle can be a devastating event that alters your future irrevocably.
 Many pedestrian accident victims suffer permanent, debilitating injuries such as paralysis, nerve damage, or head wounds.
 A catastrophic injury may take months or years to recover from, if at all.
 This is why you should hold the driver responsible for their reckless actions by hiring an experienced injury lawyer.Pedestrian Accident Lawyers in Carmichael, CA

-If you or one of your loved one has suffered a pedestrian injury, please reach out to me for free, friendly advice at (916) 921-6400 or (800) 404-5400.
+If you or your loved one has suffered a pedestrian injury, please contact our experienced Carmichael pedestrian accident lawyers for free, friendly advice at (916) 921-6400 or (800) 404-5400.

 See our past cases on our Verdicts and Settlements page.